Deyson-ops/ApiRest/README.md

 - **Método**: `DELETE`

 Respuestas:
-204 No Content: Usuario eliminado correctamente.
+204 No Content: Usuario eliminado correctamente.<br>
 404 Not Found: Usuario no encontrado.